alexl6/CSE-VM-to-WSL2/README.md

 - GUI appplication suport (e.g. VLC, Firefox, Eclipse, etc.)

-I took CSE 351 & 391 in Winter 2022 and was able to get consisitent result on all homeworks, labs, and midterm with Attu using the WSL2 distro described here.
+Known to work with CSE 351, 391, 333, and 451.

 ---
-**NOTE: WSL2 is NOT supported by CSE as of Winter 2022.**
+**NOTE: WSL2 is NOT supported by CSE.**

-**It is strongly recommended that you test your assignments/programs on a CSE Linux VM or Attu before submitting them.**
+**It is strongly recommended that you test your assignments/programs on a CSE Linux VM or server before submitting them.
+While the setup worked for me, your milage may vary.**

 ---

-While the setup worked flawlessly for me, your milage may vary.
-I am not responsible for point deductions due to inconsistencies between the WSL2 distro and CSE environment (CSE Linux Home VM or Attu).
+**⚠️ Proceed at your own risk**

 # Compatibility